About Me

 Discovery of new Transparent Conductors using Machine Learning

-Oct 2020 — ongoingWe propose a Machine Learning guided search to accelerate the discovery of new transparent conducting materials, an important class of semiconductors with a wide range of applications.
+Oct 2020 — Dec 2024ML-guided search to accelerate the discovery of new transparent conducting materials, an important class of semiconductors with a wide range of applications.

 Funded by NSG Group